unalignedcoder/4chan-picrel/README.md

 ### Requirements ###

 This script can be called using the default python libraries.
-Only if you want to use the `--use-names` parameter you have to install the dependencies from the `requirements.txt`-file.
-This can be done by calling `pip install -r requirements.txt`.
+Only if you want to use the `--use-names` or `--title` parameters you have to install the dependencies from the following requirments:
+# beautifulsoup4 >= 4.12.2 `pip install beautifulsoup4`
+# Django >= 4.2.1 `pip install django`

 ### Thread Watcher ###